Common Vehicle Import Costs

 Car import costs are a given, but you don’t always consider them when you’re about to import a new vehicle or a classic car.
 Few events can make you feel more like a member of the jet-set than buying a car from overseas.
 You’ve scoured the globe for your dream machine and now you’ve sealed the deal with a seller in a foreign country.
 However, after your initial rush from wheeling and dealing subsides, you’re left with the mundane details of shipping your new ride home.

 Importing a vehicle to the United States means crossing every T and dotting every I, but it also means being prepared for how much it will cost.
 Beyond the price of the car and transportation, you may be surprised to find several other associated items on your bill.
-Here are five unexpected costs you should know about before buying your car abroad.
+Trans Global doesn’t want you to be thrown for a loop by the price of importing and shipping.
+Here are five unexpected vehicle import costs that you should know about before buying your car abroad.

-- Marine insurance — Buying insurance coverage for your car during transit is a good idea, but it’s not often that international buyers are prepared to pay for it.
+Buying insurance coverage for your car during transit is a good idea, but it’s not often that international buyers are prepared to pay for it.
 They may assume the ocean carrier will pay for any damages incurred during the crossing, but that’s not the case.
 Carriers are required by law to pay only a tiny reimbursement for any damage to the contents of a shipping container.

 In any event, spending a little more on insurance is better than paying to repair an expensive or antique vehicle.
 It adds to your vehicle import costs, but it’s not as expensive as repairing damages.